gracefullight/gracefullight.github.io/blog/2025/08/26/introduction-to-ai-004.md

 - supervised learning, binary classification
 - SVM chooses the boundary with the maximum possible geometric margin, which has the largest distance to the nearest training data points of any class
+- initially designed for binary classification problems but can also be applied for solving multi-class classification problems

 ### Linear discriminant